 - The defendant offers a larger sum of money if paid over time.

-To help you better understand how structured settlements work in a Nevada injury case, our Las Vegas personal injury lawyers discuss the following, below:
+To help you better understand how structured settlements work in a Nevada injury case, our Nevada personal injury lawyers discuss the following, below:

 - 1. What is a structured settlement?

 - 2. When is a structured settlement used?